-This module supports the following Achievement Standards for the Australian Curriculum: History 7–10: Year 8 learning area.
+This module includes material that supports students working towards the Achievement Standards for the Australian Curriculum: History 7–10: Year 8 learning area.

 - Students describe the historical significance of the periods between the ancient and modern past.

 - They explain the causes and effects of events, developments, turning points or challenges in Medieval, Renaissance, or pre-modern Europe, or in the societies connected to empires or expansions, or the societies of the Asia–Pacific world during these periods.

 - They describe the social, religious, cultural, economic, environmental and/or political aspects related to the changes and continuities in a society or a historical period.

 - Students describe the role of significant individuals, groups and institutions connected to the societies of these periods and their influences on historical events.

 - They develop questions about the past to inform historical inquiry.

 - They locate and identify a range of primary and secondary sources as evidence in historical inquiry.